CarJem/VoiceTypingLinux/README.md

-# Google Voice Typing with Python
+# Voice Typing for Linux

 - Simple
 - Lightweight
-- Multi-Platform
 - Designed for Steam Deck